MimitsuBot/mimitsu-docs/README.md

 ## Contribuiting

-**We want everyone to be able to help with Switchblade as easily as possible,** so we've created a list with the many ways you can contribute to the project.
-Take a look, and if you think you can help with any of these, please do!
-If you have any questions, don't hesitate to [join our community server](http://support.switchblade.xyz) and ask as many questions as you want.
+**Everyone can help Mimitsu to grow even more**, so we've created a list with many ways you can contribute to the project.
+Please, take a look at all of them, and if you think you can help with any of these, please do!

 ### Ideas and discussion